Member Login |

 Indemnification shall cover the cost of defense and any judgments, fines, and amounts paid in settlement actually and reasonably incurred by a qualified person, up to a limit of one million dollars in any single case except in the circumstances expressly prohibiting such limitation under the law.
 Such indemnification shall be in accordance with the established policy of the Association.

-ARTICLE XIII.
+ARTICLE XV.
 Other Provisions

 Section 1.
 The fiscal year of the Association shall be on a calendar year basis (January 1 to December 31).